 By: Erin Stair, MD, MPH

-Hypnobirthing is gaining traction in the United States, and more and more birth professionals are becoming certified as hypnobirthing instructors.
+Hypnobirthing during pregnancy is gaining traction in the United States, and more and more birth professionals are becoming certified as hypnobirthing instructors.
 It’s already hugely popular overseas, and a lot of my ZENBand customers are pregnant women who use the bands for hypnobirthing.
 Still, many people in the states don’t know anything about it.
 Here’s the lowdown:

 Hypnobirthing was founded by Marie Mongan, a certified hypnotherapist, hypno-anesthesiologist, and instructor of hypnotherapy.
 She is the mother of four children and her inspiration for hypnobirthing came from her own birthing experiences.
 The crux of the hypnobirthing philosophy is, “the belief that every woman has within her the power to call upon natural maternal instinct to birth her babies in joy and comfort, in a manner that most mirrors nature.”
 Many practitioners tell me that hypnobirthing helps pregnant women view birth in a positive way, rather than a fearful or negative way, by using visualization exercises, self-hypnosis and relaxation skills.